BTCDecoded/blvm-docs/src/development/differential-testing.md

 Bitcoin Commons implements differential testing to compare validation results with Bitcoin Core, providing empirical validation of consensus correctness.
 This ensures compatibility and catches consensus divergences.

-**Location**: Differential testing is implemented in `bllvm-bench` (separate repository), not in `bllvm-consensus`.
+**Location**: Differential testing is implemented in `blvm-bench` (separate repository), not in `bllvm-consensus`.
 The `bllvm-consensus` repository contains only a placeholder/skeleton implementation.

 ## Purpose